The Recursive Universe

 →Meet the central inquiry of The Recursive Universe and see how the argument unfolds from consciousness to cosmos, life, death, and meaning.

-Explore the bookUnderstand the idea
+Explore the bookBegin with the question

 →Read essays that take the central questions one at a time: consciousness, matter, recurring patterns, development, and the limits of reduction.